 Using roasted nuts and seeds will add enough flavor to the granola that you can get away with not toasting the oats.
 So long as the Granola Dust is mixed into some sort of liquid (yogurt, smoothie, pancake batter, milk), you’re all set for breakfast.

-Granola Dust is quick and easy to make
+Granola Dust is quick and easy to make, and a no cook granola recipe

 If you have the time, go ahead and toast the oats, nuts and seeds.
 But if you don’t, buy the roasted nuts and seeds and you’ll end up with a delicious recipe even without turning on the oven.